MilanVlaski/forestry/docs/To_do.md

 - [ ] Custom color styling in tables when "Condition" is displayed
 - [ ] Customize urls of app (no /wicket for GUI).
 Research other
 - [ ] Try to make a REST API with only viewModels.
 That would make it 100% customizable, using only mappings, and without a need for complex configuration.
+- [x] Remove Arborists entity
+- [x] Create homepage viewmodel which lists out the Forests.
+  - search tab
+  - [x] search -> searches by Forest + Inventory + Plot.
+Each is required. -> Triple dependent choices is not possible.
+Can be hacked with autocomplete maybe, but I would prefer not to.
+    - [x] allTreesInForest
+    - [x] allTreesOfInventory
+    - [x] allTreesInPlot
+    - [x] allTreesCreatedByUser
+    - [x] allTreesCreatedByArborist (filter by createdBy.role)
 - [x] Use Paging on Trees `@CollectionLayout(paged=15)`
   - or It is also possible to specify a global default for the page size of parented collections, using the causeway.applib.annotation.collection-layout.paged configuration property.
 - [x] Test if ApplicationUser can be referenced by other entities-> It can!